ajitgoel/Notes/InterviewQuestions/ReactJS/InterviewQuestions.md

 -   Lazy load your components to reduce the load time of your application.
 React [Suspense](https://reactjs.org/docs/react-api.html#suspense) can be used to lazy load components.

 ## [14.
 What are keys in React?]
-React needs keys to be able to identify which elements were changed, added, or removed.
-Each item in an array needs to have a key that provides a stable identity.
+==React needs keys to be able to identify which elements were changed, added, or removed.
+Each item in an array needs to have a key that provides a stable identity.==
 It's not recommended to use indexes for keys if the order of items may change as it can have a negative impact on the performance and may cause state issues.
 React will use indexes as keys if you do not assign an explicit key to list items.

 Check out Robin Pokorny’s article for an [in-depth explanation of the negative impacts of using an index as a key](https://medium.com/@robinpokorny/index-as-a-key-is-an-anti-pattern-e0349aece318).
 Here is another [in-depth explanation about why keys are necessary](https://reactjs.org/docs/reconciliation.html#recursing-on-children) if you’re interested in learning more.